Chart Color Schemes

 Chatswood West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No infrastructure changes significantly affect an area's performance.
-AreaSearch identified zero projects impacting this region.
-Key projects include Sydney Metro City & Southwest Extension, North Sydney to Northern Beaches Capacity Improvements, 101 Eton Road Residential Development, and Lane Cove Tunnel, with the following list highlighting those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified zero projects that could impact this area.
+Notable projects include Sydney Metro City & Southwest Extension, North Sydney to Northern Beaches Capacity Improvements, 101 Eton Road Residential Development, and Lane Cove Tunnel.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.